conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 context should be module specific and can be used across the whole log.
 Thus these variables should not be related to any single commit and should be generic information of the module or all commits.
 Eg: *repository url* and *author names*, etc. You can think of them as "global" or "root" variables.

-Basically you can make your own templates and define all your template variables.
-This module can iterate the commits and compile them.
+Basically you can make your own templates and define all your template context.
+Extra context are based on commits from upstream and `options`.
 For more details, please checkout [handlebars](http://handlebarsjs.com) and the source code of this module.

 ## CLI